RishabBiswas/ADSA/LAB1/CompareComplexity/comparecomplexity_READ_ME.txt

 The Function values are plotted against n.

-The graph is used for arranging the functions in increasing order.
+The graph can be used for arranging the functions in increasing order.